dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 5.4 Rest Parameters

 Optional parameters are just the thing when you have discrete parameters for which the caller may or may not want to provide values.
 But some functions need to take a variable number of arguments.
 Several of the built-in functions you've seen already work this way.
 FORMAT has two required arguments, the stream and the control string.
 But after that it needs a variable number of arguments depending on how many values need to be interpolated into the control string.
-The + function also takes a variable number of arguments--there's no particular reason to limit it to summing just two numbers; it will sum any number of values.
+The + function also takes a variable number of arguments -- there's no particular reason to limit it to summing just two numbers; it will sum any number of values.
 (It even works with zero arguments, returning 0, the identity under addition.)
 The following are all legal calls of those two functions:

 ```c
 (format t "hello, world")